course-details-portlet

 Knowledge

-• The candidate should obtain knowledge about:
+The candidate should be able to demonstrate knowledge concerning:

-• How state-dependent decision-making affects optimal behaviour in animals
+• How state-dependent decision-making affects optimal behaviour in animals;

-• The current research frontiers in the evolution of cooperation and conflict
+• The current research frontiers in the evolution of cooperation and conflict;

-• Central issues and controversies in current research on kin selection
+• Central issues and controversies in current research on kin selection.

 Skills

-The candidate should be able to:
+The candidate should be able to demonstrate skills in:

-• Critically evaluate scientific claims
+• Critically evaluating scientific theory and methodologies;

 General competence